vicradon/graphql-express-demo/graphql howto.md

 } = require('graphql');
 ```

-GraphQL has object types which define how the objects being queried or mutated are gonna be like.
+GraphQL has its own data types and objects which define how the objects being queried or mutated are gonna be like.
 You can see the various object types under the `GraphQLObjectType`.

 2. Now, for your data, you need to define types for your various data objects.
 In this example, the customer and customers data object were used.